Mango | Mango Health Benefits

-Mango is slowly gaining new acclaim as diabetes fighter.
-It was a long-told myth that diabetics should avoid mango because of the sweet taste.
+Mango is slowly gaining new acclaim as a diabetes fighter.
+It was a long-told myth that diabetics should avoid mango because of its sweet taste.
 The glycemic index of mangoes ranges between 41 to 60, with an average of 51.
 The value of 51 is on the lower end of the glycemic index scale.
 Foods that are less than 55 are considered to be low glycemic food, which is safe for diabetics to consume.
 Not only the fruit the leaves also fight against diabetes.

 8. Eye health

-The high amount of vitamin A as well as flavonoids like beta-carotene, alpha-carotene and beta-cryptoxanthin present in mangoes improves vision, fights dry eyes and prevents night blindness.
+The high amount of vitamin A as well as flavonoids like beta-carotene, alpha-carotene, and beta-cryptoxanthin present in mangoes improves vision, fights dry eyes, and prevents night blindness.

 9. May protect against cancer